Rana-Lekhansh/Video_Firebase/README.md

 # Video_Firebase

-1. Set up Firebase for streaming:<\n>
+<p>1.
+Set up Firebase for streaming:<\n>
 >Sign in to Firebase and create a new project.</n>
 >Go to the Firebase Console and select your project.</n>
 >Click on "Firestore Database" and set up Firestore to store your video frames.
->Install Firebase Admin SDK in your Python environment using pip: pip install firebase-admin
+>Install Firebase Admin SDK in your Python environment using pip: pip install firebase-admin</p>
 >Download the Firebase Admin SDK JSON file and place it in your project directory
         >> Here's how you can obtain the Firebase Admin SDK JSON file:
           Go to the Firebase Console: https://console.firebase.google.com/